face-hh/griddycode/README.md

 *Note: if the HEX you input is invalid, it will default to #ff0000 (red)*

-# Known issues
-## Visual bugs
-- The `CheckButton` node for each `setting` scene doesn't change with the theme.
-This affects light themes specifically.

 # Contributions
 Contributions are heavily appreciated, whether it's for adding Lua plugins, themes, safely exposing more features to Lua, or adding features directly to GriddyCode!

-## Current bugs/needed features:
+## 🐛 Current bugs/needed features:
 ### HIGH PRIORITY
 - To apply changes to the settings (i.e. adding a new setting), it's required to delete your save data;
 - The `VHS & CRT` shader, on certain themes (One Dark Pro, etc.), becomes completely white.
 Works good on GitHub Dark;